fbpx

 Tonsillectomy and Adenoidectomy

 Children may have many different problems with their tonsils and adenoids.
-Similar to lymph nodes, these structures are located in the back of the throat (tonsils) and back of the nose (adenoid).
+Similar to lymph nodes, these structures are located in the back of the throat (tonsils) and back of the nose (adenoids).

-Recurring Strep throat and tonsillitis are a frequent problem in kids as well.
-When medical therapy fails to relieve this condition outpatient tonsillectomy can be performed using the latest and most painless technique to reduce recovery time.
+Recurring Strep throat and tonsillitis are frequent problems in kids as well.
+When medical therapy fails to relieve this condition, outpatient tonsillectomy can be performed using the latest and most painless technique to reduce recovery time.

 Chronic tonsillitis may also require a tonsillectomy.
 This is where the tonsils have chronic infection, tonsil stones, sore throat, and halitosis.